 - Follow strict keto whenever you can.
 When all else fails, you can always fall back on a more relaxed approach to keto.
 Rather than forcing 100% strict keto eating into your lifestyle, try making changes to your diet that you have the most control over first.
 For example, you can try intermittent fasting through breakfast, eating keto-friendly options at work, or using keto snacks as a way to keep you from overeating at dinner or during family parties.
 You may not be able to get all the benefits of keto by following this relaxed style, but it can still help you improve health, lose weight, and sustain your results.

 What About Menopause?
-The Keto Diet for Women in their 40s, 50s, and Beyond
+Keto for Women Over 40, 50, and Beyond

 Hormones play a significant role in determining how much fat you store and where that fat is stored.
 As you transition through perimenopause into menopause, you may experience a shift in your health, mood, and how your body looks.